Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 ### Text

-The tooltip is a description and therefor, the tooltip itself can not be interactive and contains only text.
+The tooltip is a description and therefor, the tooltip itself can not be interactive or focusable and contains only text.

 - Type: `string`
 - Default: `undefined`